-- Explore ways to navigate larger worksheets. - Add comments to cells in a worksheet. - Find and replace data in a worksheet. - Add (and delete) worksheets to a workbook. - Open windows on a worksheet to compare data in disparate areas. - Juggle the information from one worksheet to another and even from one workbook to another. - Visit www.dummies.com/extras/excel2013 for great Dummies content online.
+- Explore ways to navigate larger worksheets. - Add comments to cells in a worksheet. - Find and replace data in a worksheet. - Add (and delete) worksheets to a workbook. - Open windows on a worksheet to compare data in separate areas not visible on the same screen. - Juggle the information from one worksheet to another and even from one workbook to another. - ✓ Visit www.dummies.com/extras/excel2016 for great Dummies content online.